-Meet the Couple From The Iconic Woodstock Album Cover
+Meet the Couple and the Photographer From the Iconic Woodstock Album Cover

-In August 1969, they were 20 years old, and only dating for a couple of months.
+In August 1969, the 20-year-olds had been dating for only a couple of months.
 The TV and radio were abuzz with news of a crowded music festival the next county over.
 Officials were warning people to stay away.

 “When you’re 20 years old and someone tells you not to do something, you’re going to do it,” Nick says with a laugh.
-A bartender/college student at the time, he and Bobbi — who worked in a Middletown bank — hopped in their friend Jim “Corky” Corcoran’s mom’s white station wagon along with friends Cathy Wells and Mike Duco, and hit the road.
+A bartender/college student at the time, he and Bobbi — who worked in a Middletown bank — hopped in Corky’s mom’s white station wagon and hit the road along with Corky, Cathy, and Mike.

-Bobbi, Nick, Corky, and the others claimed a patch of ground with a discarded quilt they’d found on their trek through the crowds.
+Bobbi, Nick, Corky, and the others claimed a patch of ground with that dirty quilt.
 Illuminated by the orange glow of the festival lights, swaying to the music, the people filling Max Yasgur’s farm looked like a wheat field to Bobbi and Nick.

 Yet, somehow, the chaos worked.